-Also in KS2, children have the optional opportunity to learn an orchestral instrument for which there is a charge.
+In KS2, children have the optional opportunity to learn an orchestral instrument for which there is a charge.
 Peripatetic teachers deliver lessons on stringed, woodwind and brass instruments along with keyboard and guitar.
 Older children are given the opportunity to join the Andover Area Ensembles run by Hampshire Music Service.

-Children from Willow and Rowan Classes put on a production in the Summer Term for their families and friends.
+Children from Willow and Rowan Classes put on a production in the summer term for their families and friends.
 This Summer it was Rock Bottom which was hilarious!
 Past productions have included Mystery at Magpie Manor; Three Cheers for Mrs Butler!; Aladdin Trouble; Cinderella Rockerfella; Hoodwinked; The Emerald Crown;The Blue Crystal; Alice the Musical and Wind in the Willows to name just a few.
 All children in KS2 are involved in the production with Year 6 children taking the lead roles.

 We like to share some of our recorder playing and singing with parents during our Superstar Assemblies which take place once a half term.